+B. Grains

-- B. Grains - 1.
-All whole grain-rich grain items, including those that are part of battered and/or breaded products offered must be counted toward the weekly grains requirement.
-NOTE: Whole Grain-Rich Product Exemption request and approval from State Agency. - 2.
-Once the weekly minimum requirement is met, any non-whole grain-rich product can be served as an extra.
-The extras must be included in the analysis, and all SFAs must still meet the requirements for calories, sodium, and saturated fat.
-Under Offer versus Serve, cashiers must know that the non-whole grain-rich products would NOT count toward the required food items for a reimbursable meal. - 3.
-Whole grain-rich include, but are not limited to, whole-wheat flour, oatmeal, whole commeal, and brown rice. - 4.
-There are three different ways to identify whole grain-rich products.
-(Refer to the Flow Chart for Determining Whole-Grain Creditability on page CM-43 for further assistance.) - a.
+- 1. All grain items, including those that are part of battered and/or breaded products offered must be counted toward the weekly grains requirement. - 2.
+Half of the weekly requirements on NLSP/SBP must be whole-grain rich. - 3.
+Whole grain-rich include, but are not limited to, whole-wheat flour, oatmeal, whole cornmeal, and brown rice. - 4.
+There are three different ways to identify whole grain-rich products. - a.
 Whole grain product will be listed as the first ingredient on the ingredient label.
 This indicates that the product is at least 50 percent whole grain.

-INGREDIENTS: WHOLE GRAIN OATS MODIFIED CORN STARCH, CORN STARCH, SUGAR, SALT, CALCIUM CARBONATE, OAT FIBER, TRIPOTASSIUM PHOSPHATE, WHEAT STARCH, VITAMIN E (MIXED TOCOPHEROLS) ADDED TO PRESERVE FRESHNESS
+INGREDIENTS: WHOLE GRAIN OATS, MODIFIED CORN STARCH, CORN STARCH, SUGAR, SALT, CALCIUM CARBONATE, OAT FIBER, TRIPOTASSIUM PHOSPHATE, WHEAT STARCH, VITAMIN E (MIXED TOCOPHEROLS) ADDED TO PRESERVE FRESHNESS